Johann Gottlieb Fichte: Nationalism

 Between December 1807 and March 1808, Fichte gave a series of lectures concerning the "German nation" and its culture and language, projecting the kind of national education he hoped would raise it from the humiliation of its defeat at the hands of the French.
 Having been a supporter of Revolutionary France, Fichte became disenchanted by 1804 as Napoleon's armies advanced through Europe, occupying German territories, stripping them of their raw materials and subjugating them to foreign rule.
-He came to believe Germany would be responsible to carry the virtues of the French Revolution into the future.
-Furthermore, his nationalism was not aroused by Prussian military defeat and humiliation, for these had not yet occurred, but resulted from his own humanitarian philosophy.
+He came to believe Germany would be responsible for carrying the virtues of the French Revolution into the future.
 Disappointed in the French, he turned to the German nation as the instrument of fulfilling it.

-These lectures, entitled the Addresses to the German Nation, coincided with a period of reform in the Prussian government, under the chancellorship of Baron vom Stein.
+These lectures, entitled the Addresses to the German Nation, coincided with a period of reform in the Prussian government under the chancellorship of Baron vom Stein.
 The Addresses display Fichte's interest during that period in language and culture as vehicles of human spiritual development.
 Fichte built upon earlier ideas of Johann Gottfried Herder and attempted to unite them with his approach.
 The aim of the German nation, according to Fichte, was to "found an empire of spirit and reason, and to annihilate completely the crude physical force that rules of the world."
-Like Herder's German nationalism, Fichte's was cultural, and grounded in the aesthetic, literary, and moral.
-However, Fichte's belief in a "Closed Commercial State", a state dominated economy and society, should be noted – as should its kinship with certain 20th-century governments in Germany and elsewhere.
+Like Herder's German nationalism, Fichte's was cultural, and grounded in aesthetic, literary, and moral principles.